 Germany officials put bright strips of LED lights right in the sidewalk.
 This was done to keep people from walking into city trains.
 These lights have also been used in sidewalks in the Netherlands.
 Many people don’t like this idea, because it makes zombies feel that they don’t have to pay attention to the world around them.

 In Austria, officials put airbags around lampposts to keep zombie tourists from smashing into them as they walk through the streets looking at their phones.

 The city of Chongqing in southwest China has tried to solve this problem by making two walking lanes.
 One is for people who are not using smartphones as they walk.
 The other is for people walking with their heads down.

 Honolulu, Hawaii, has passed a law making it illegal to enter a crosswalk while you are looking at your smartphone.
 People who step out into traffic with their eyes on their phone face huge fines.

 Because of all the traffic accidents caused by zombies with their phones, Brazil has older ladies helping young smartphone addicts cross the street safely.

 All around the world, zombies—or smombies, if you prefer–put themselves and other people in danger.
 You can help stop the invasion.
+The same goes for kids playing Pokémon GO outdoors and not watching where they are walking.
 Remember this: a smartphone weighs about 4 ounces.
 A car can weigh about 80,000 ounces.
 When they hit each other, who do you think will win?